 - Nominations should be written in clear concise language and lengthy submissions are not required.

 - The form can be completed in English or Te Reo Māori.

 - Supplementary data may be attached.

-- Completed nomination forms (as either Word or RTF files) should be uploaded to the committee via the submission page.
+- Completed nomination forms (as Word files) should be sent to "email@example.com" as an attachment.